Last Updated – March 2021

 How to Pick the Best Multibagger Stocks

 We are referring to multibaggers as stocks which multiply or provide avenues for phenomenal wealth creation.
-The wealth creation could happen from long-term multibagger stocks through compounding gradually and necessitates a patient investor’s mindset.
+The wealth creation could happen over a long horizon of time through compounding gradually and necessitates a patient investor’s mindset.
 The reward for an investor from a multibagger bet is by putting serious capital at work.
-However, the multibagger stocks to buy are the stocks where the investor has understood a company’s business model, risks to growth, market potential thoroughly, and has invested at sane entry valuations, willing to wait for a business to grow its earnings in the future years.
+However, serious investing happens only when the investor has understood a company’ business model, risks to growth, market potential thoroughly and has invested at sane entry valuations, willing to wait for a business to grow its earnings in the future years.

 Example of Best Multibagger Stocks